M66B/FairEmail/FAQ.md

 If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme.

-Finally, make sure you are using [the latest version](https://github.com/M66B/FairEmail/releases/).

 <br />

 <a name="faq40"></a>